 Build your own waffle bar by implementing these fun topping ideas.
 Includes a recipe for whole wheat oat waffles for a guilt-free breakfast treat, as well as ideas for waffle toppings!

 Something revolutionary happened over Christmas.
 Something life-changing.
 Something along the lines of getting a new waffle maker.
 After moving this past summer, I quickly realized that the sketchy waffle maker I previously owned hadn’t quite made its way to the new place.
 I can’t tell you the amount of times in the last 6 months that I’ve tried to make waffles, only to realize that I didn’t quite own a waffle maker.
 It even once went as far as mixing the batter before I realized my ownership of a waffle maker was non-existent.
 Talk about the struggles of having to make pancakes out of waffles.

 As these photos show, you can imagine how overboard my first waffle-making experience got.
 We have a little bit of everything happening here today to make this delectable waffle bar.
 A little sweet, a little fruity, and a whole lot delicious.
 One of the little perks to food blogging is getting to occasionally taste-test new & exciting products in the grocery world.
-I work in grocery advertising at my 9-5, so concepting & executing different ways to show “simple” products is what I do daily.
+I work in grocery advertising at my 9-5, so conceptualizing & executing different ways to show “simple” products is what I do daily.
 But when I’m able do it with total creative freedom for the blog, it’s always guaranteed to be a fun time.

 I decided to experiment with ways to make the waffle base a little healthier, while spicing things up with lots of options for simple toppings (many of which, you probably already have in your cupboard).
 For the waffle batter, I used a mix of whole wheat, all-purpose, and oat flour to add in a little extra fiber.
 Heck, if I’m going to top them with chocolate chips, I better add some kind of nutritional value wherever I can, right?